josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a neural network, where the architecture has been copied from a paper published by [NVIDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and showcased in a video lecture from Udacity.
-In short it is a series of 5 Convolutional Neural Network layers followed by 4 fully connected layers and final neuron to produce the angle.
+In short it is a series of 5 Convolutional Neural Network layers, followed by 4 fully connected layers, plus a final neuron to produce the angle.

-I selected RELU activation functions on each Convolution2D or Dense layers to introduce nonlinearity (code lines 163-185),  the data is normalized in the model using a Keras lambda layer (code line 160) and cropped with another kearas fucntion Cropping2D (code line 157).
+I selected RELU activation functions on each Convolution2D or Dense layer to introduce nonlinearity (code lines 163-185),  the data is normalized in the model using a Keras lambda layer (code line 160) and cropped with another kearas fucntion Cropping2D (code line 157).

 #### 2. Attempts to reduce overfitting in the model

-I included dropout layers in order to reduce overfitting, but the experiments showed that using dropout, even at keep probability of 0.8 hurt the performance in the simulator, so I ended up training without really using the Dropout technique. (model.py line 33)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 61, 143 and 144).
+The model was trained and validated on different data sets to identify when the model might be overfitting (code lines 61, 143 and 144).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+Data is augmented, which helps to capture the true nature of the problem beyond a few laps of recordings.
+WHen the model trains, it needs to capture the complexity of all the augmented possibilities used, not just a few thousand images.
+Augmenting the data is the most important factor to avoid overfitting in my solution.

+Dropout was considered but not exercised.
+My experiments showed that using dropout, even with a high keep probability of 0.8, hurts the performance in the simulator.
+I ended up training without really using the Dropout technique. (model.py line 33).
+My conclusion about Dropout not helping is that I am already using a small model to capture the complexity of all the augmented data I am using.
+Perhaps a larger model will see better results from Dropout, but not the NVIDIA model with so much data augmentation in place.

 #### 3. Model parameter tuning

 The model uses an adam optimizer, so the learning rate was not tuned manually (model.py line 189).

-I tried a bunch of loss functions I found in the Keras documentation for the model.compile object.
-Nothing performed better than the mean square error originally sugested by Udacity lectures, so I kept it.
+I tried a bunch of loss functions from the Keras documentation.
+Nothing performed better than the original "mean square error", so I kept it.

+I didn't see loss dropping a lot after epoch 8, so I am only training for a total of 10 epochs.

 #### 4. Appropriate training data

 Training data was leveraged from a training set provided by Udacity.
-I planned to add recovery recordings as needed, but the set provided turned out to be sufficient when combined with other data augementation techniques.
+Udacity gave us a few laps of good driving behavior.
 The Udacity data set includes midle lane driving laps going backwards mainly.
 It comes with side camera records too, which was leveraged for data augmentation and calibration.

 For details about how I augmented the training data, see the next section.
+No additional data was necessary, provided data was enough.

 ### Model Architecture and Training Strategy